 - 3.1 The Licensing Authority encourages the development of premises which are not alcohol-led and which are aimed at different sectors of the population, including all ages and genders.
 Premises that promote the arts, a food offer, or other cultural activities are particularly encouraged. - 3.2 Where premises such as pubs are alcohol-based, they are encouraged to consider diversifying their provisions so as to encourage a mixed customer-base and wider attractions, including community uses, soft refreshments, snacks and live entertainment.
 Diversification is important in the promotion of the licensing objectives as well as ensuring a sustainable economic future for premises and the regeneration of areas requiring investment and employment opportunities. - 3.3 The Licensing Authority recognises the need to promote and encourage live and recorded music, dancing, theatre and other forms of entertainment for the wider cultural benefit of communities generally but not to cause a nuisance.
-The necessary protection of local residents and the potential for limited disturbance and anti-social behaviour in neighbourhoods will be carefully balanced with the wider benefits. - 3.4 The Licensing Authority welcomes pre-application discussions and will offer advice and guidance upon request and where appropriate.
+The necessary protection of local residents and the potential for limited disturbance and anti-social behaviour in neighbourhoods will be carefully balanced with the wider benefits. - 3.4 The Licensing Authority, Environmental Services, Kent Police and Kent and Medway Fire and Rescue welcome pre-application discussions and will offer advice and guidance upon request and where appropriate.
 The Licensing Authority expects that applicants will have in advance researched and understood the relevant law in relation to their application and their particular business plans as well as this Policy.
+Applicants are encouraged to consult with each of the authorities before submitting an application.
 It is not for licensing officers to determine the business needs and capabilities of an applicant but advice can be offered in relation to the licensing objectives.
 In addition guidance notes are available on the licensing pages of Council's website - www.swale.gov.uk